Project Manager Overview

-Project Managers are one of the fastest growing careers in the tech industry and InfoSec Institute is proud to offer a variety of training courses to help students get their foot in the door.
+Project Managers are one of the fastest growing careers in the tech industry and Infosec is proud to offer a variety of training courses to help students get their foot in the door.
 Our Project Management Professional (PMP) boot-camp course provides everything you need to take your Project Management career to the next level!

 The InfoSec Institute Advantage

 We offer peace of mind with our Exam Pass Guarantee for Live Online students.
 This means that even if you fail your first attempt at the exam, you'll get a second chance at certification at not cost to you.

 Knowledge Transfer Guarantee

 Employers may re-enroll a different student if the first InfoSec graduate leaves the company within three months of obtaining certification.

 InfoSec graduates may re-enroll in classroom-based or Live online courses tuition-free for up to one year after course completion (or until certification_ to refresh skills or revisit course content.

 CSIS Top 20 Critical Security Controls Training Boot Camp

 A+/Network+ Boot Camp